Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/c-lang/74HC595 & LED Matrix.rst

     :lines: 65-76
     :dedent:

-The second “for” loop is used to display scrolling characters "0 to F", for a total of 18 X 8 = 144 columns.
+The second "for" loop is used to display scrolling characters "0 to F", for a total of 18 X 8 = 144 columns.
 Displaying the 0-8 column, then the 1-9 column, then the 2-10 column...... and so on…138-144 column in consecutively to achieve the scrolling effect.
 The display of each frame is repeated a certain number of times and the more repetitions, the longer the single frame display will be and the slower the scrolling movement.

 .. literalinclude:: ../../../freenove_Kit/Code/C_Code/19.1.1_LEDMatrix/LEDMatrix.c
     :linenos: